railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 * better management of task delegation and the selection of which tasks were better to delegate,

-Finally, it is important to note this system is totally integrated with Open ERP's project management function.
-Staff can use the system or not depending on their own needs.
+Finally, it is important to note that this system is totally integrated with OpenERP's project management function.
+Staff can use the system or not, depending on their own needs.
 The system is complementary to the project management function that handles team organization and company-wide planning.